stephencelis/SQLite.swift/Documentation/Index.md

 for row in stmt.bind(kUTTypeImage) { /* ... */ }
 ```

 > _Note:_ Prepared queries can be reused, and long lived prepared queries should be `reset()` after each use.
-Otherwise, the transaction (either implicit or explicit) might be held open until the query is reset or finalized.
+Otherwise, the transaction (either [implicit or explicit](https://www.sqlite.org/lang_transaction.html#implicit_versus_explicit_transactions)) will be held open until the query is reset or finalized.
 This can affect performance.
 Statements are reset automatically during `deinit`.
 >
 > ```swift
 > someObj.statement = try db.prepare("SELECT * FROM attachments WHERE typeConformsTo(UTI, ?)")